Beautiful Boat Photography From Across Canada

 These are the 10 best Canadian road trips you need to take at least once.

-There’s nothing like a bright and sunny day out on the water!
-Montreal’s Eric Tollstam captured this patriotic shot of a Canadian flag blowing in the wind on the back of a fishing boat in Halifax Harbour.
+There are few Canadian destinations better for boat pictures than Halifax Harbour!
+That’s where Montreal’s Eric Tollstam captured this patriotic shot of a Canadian flag blowing in the wind on the back of a fishing boat.

 Discover 10 great day trips from Halifax.

 Take a moment to appreciate this amazing scenery!
-Paula Brown from Ottawa snapped this photo while aboard a cruise ship a few years ago in Alaska.
+Paula Brown from Ottawa snapped this photo while en route to Alaska.

 In good spirits